-2016: (9/11) at NO: In his eighth NFL season, made his Raiders debut in the secondary for the defense as the starting right cornerback...Recorded one tackle and one pass defensed on the day...(9/18) vs. Atl.: Recorded five tackles (four solo) in the loss...(9/25) at Ten.: Recorded his first INT as a Raider, giving the defense its third takeaway of the day, the first time since Week 4 of 2015 the defense has recorded three takeaways in a game...Finished with three tackles (two), one INT and one pass defensed...(10/2) at Bal.: Logged another impressive performance, turning in three tackles and adding another two pass defensed...Through the first quarter of the season, his four passes defensed are second most on the team...(10/9) vs. SD: On the Chargers' first play on their second offensive series, picked off a Philip Rivers deep ball and returned it for 27 yards, the longest INT return by a Raider since Oct.
-19, 2014, when Charles Woodson returned an INT for 30 yards against the Cardinals...Finished with five tackles (three), two passes defensed and one INT...(10/16) vs. KC: Made his sixth start on the defense, recording three tackles (two) while doing so...(10/23) at Jac.: Recorded four tackles and two passes defensed in another solid performance as the starting right cornerback...His seven passes defensed are second on the team in 2016...(10/30) at TB: Recorded one pass defensed before exiting just two plays into the game with a shoulder injury...His pass defensed brings his total to nine on the season, second most on the team...(11/6) vs. Den.: Inactive due to a shoulder injury...(11/21) vs. Hou.
-Returned to the starting lineup after missing one game due to a shoulder injury and managed two tackles in the victory...Helped hold Texans star receiver DeAndre Hopkins to just 58 yards receiving...(11/27) vs. Car.: Notched three tackles (two) and two passes defensed in the victory...Has tallied the second most passes defense on the year this season with 11...(12/4) vs. Buf.: Tied a season high with five tackles and helped hold Tyrod Taylor and the Bills' offense to under 200 passing yards...(12/8) at KC: Started in his 12th game of the season at cornerback...(12/18) at SD: Tallied two tackles in the victory and played on every snap for the defense.
+2016: Eighth-year cornerback who brought grit and physicality to the Raiders secondary...Started in all 15 games played this season, missing one due to a shoulder injury, as he amassed 40 tackles (32 solo), two INTs and 12 passes defensed...
+His two INTs tied a career high, while his 40 stops marked the seventh consecutive season with at least 40...(9/11) at NO: Made his Raiders debut in the secondary for the defense as the starting right cornerback...Recorded one tackle and one pass defensed on the day...(9/18) vs. Atl.: Recorded five tackles (four) in the loss...(9/25) at Ten.: Recorded his first INT as a Raider, giving the defense its third takeaway of the day, the first time since Week 4 of 2015 that the defense has recorded three takeaways in a game...
+Finished with three tackles (two), one INT and one pass defensed...
+(10/2) at Bal.: Logged another impressive performance, turning in three tackles and adding another two pass defensed...Through the first quarter of the season, his four passes defensed were second most on the team...(10/9) vs. SD: On the Chargers' first play on their second offensive series, picked off QB Philip Rivers and returned it for 27 yards, the longest INT return by a Raider since Oct.
+19, 2014, when Charles Woodson returned an INT for 30 yards against the Cardinals...Ended with five tackles (three), two passes defensed and one INT...
+(10/16) vs. KC: Made his sixth start on the defense, recording three tackles (two) while doing so...(10/23) at Jac.: Recorded four tackles and two passes defensed in another solid performance...(10/30) at TB: Recorded one pass defensed before exiting just two plays into the game with a shoulder injury...His pass defensed brought his total to nine on the season, second most on the team...(11/6) vs. Den.: Inactive due to a shoulder injury...(11/21) vs. Hou.
+Returned to the starting lineup after missing one game due to a shoulder injury and managed two tackles in the victory...Helped hold Texans star WR DeAndre Hopkins to just 58 yards receiving...(11/27) vs. Car.: Notched three tackles (two) and two passes defensed in the victory...Tallied the second most passes defensed this season with 11...(12/4) vs. Buf.: Tied a season high with five tackles and helped hold QB Tyrod Taylor and the Bills' offense to under 200 passing yards...(12/8) at KC: Started in his 12th game of the season at cornerback...(12/18) at SD: Tallied two tackles in the victory and played on every snap for the defense...(12/24) vs. Ind.: Registered one tackle in the victory...(1/1/17) at Den.: In his first regular season finale as a Raider, made three tackles (one) while adding his 12th pass defensed of the season, good for third most on the team...Postseason: (1/7/17) at Hou.: Made his second consecutive trip to the postseason, first with the Raiders...Started and played nearly every defensive snap, totaling two tackles (one) and one pass defensed throughout the game.